 Clean Energy: Carbon-Based Ionic Materials

-Our research laboratory in the Department of Chemistry and Biochemistry at Southern Illinois University Carbondale is working on the design, synthesis and test of novel organic ionic polymers and small molecules to address some bottleneck challenges in clean energy projects.
+Our research laboratory in the School of Chemical and Biomolecular Sciences at Southern Illinois University Carbondale is working on the design, synthesis and test of novel organic ionic polymers and small molecules to address some bottleneck challenges in clean energy projects.
 The majority of the world’s energy needs are currently supplied through petrochemical sources, coal, natural gas, (fission-based) nuclear power, with hydroelectricity, and solar power; except for the last two options, these sources are finite and at projected usage rates will be consumed within the foreseeable future.
 The world’s increasingly high energy demand and the corresponding pollution problems resulting from the widespread use of fossil fuels make it increasingly necessary to develop the renewable energy sources of limitless duration and smaller environmental impact.

 We believe that an academic research program should not only train students and prepare our future workforces, but also need to provide practical solutions to address technical challenges in our today’s global economy.
 Some of our funded R & D projects include: